dboikliev/AlgoLib/README.md

 ## Motivation:

 * To expand my knowledge on data structures and algorithms
-* To make my .NET developers lives easier by providing a set of powerful data structures
+* To make .NET developers' lives easier by providing a set of powerful data structures

 ## Implemented structures: